-As per the above mentioned lesson learned, there are recommendations can be concluded as well to be taken in consideration at the next version of the development Green Building rating system in Egypt: Table 3: Recommendations as per the study of other Green Building rating systems
+As per the above mentioned lesson learned, there are recommendations can be concluded as well to be taken in consideration at the next version of the development Green Building rating system in Egypt:

+Table 3: Recommendations as per the study of other Green Building rating systems

-LEED BREEAM ESTIDAMA Update Energy and Emissions Standards: Introduce metrics for energy efficiency requirements.
-This could involve setting higher thresholds for energy performance.
-Whole-Life Carbon Assessment: Incorporate a whole-life carbon assessment framework.
-This would involve developing guidelines for measuring and reporting both types of carbon emissions, ensuring that building projects contribute to carbon reduction targets.
-Government-Led Initiatives and Policy Support: Secure government backing and integrate the Green Building Rating System into national and local policies.
+LEED BREEAM ESTIDAMA Update Energy and Emission Standards: Introduce metrics for energy efficiency requirements.
+The could involve setting high thresholds for energy performance.
+Incorporate a whole-life carbon assessment framework.
+This would involve developing guidelines for measuring and reporting both types of Government-Led Initiatives and Policy Support: Secure government backing and integrate the Green Building Rating System into national and local policies.
 This could include making certification mandatory for certain types of projects, especially in government-funded developments.
-Adopt a Holistic Scoring System: Revise the scoring structure to balance energy efficiency with other sustainability goals, such as quality of life and ecological conservation.
-Enhanced Energy and Carbon Science: Adopt enhanced methodologies for energy and carbon performance analysis, including more precise calculations and modeling techniques.
-This could involve training assessors and stakeholders in these new methods.
-ComprehensiveStakeholderEngagement:Engage with a broad range ofstakeholders, including developers,contractors, architects, engineers, and thepublic.Foster partnerships witheducational institutions and professionalbodies to create training programs thatbuild the necessary skills and knowledgebase.
-Integrate Resilience into Building Design: Introduce prerequisites that require assessments for climate resilience and operational carbon projection Modular Updates and Industry Alignment: Adopting a modular structure that allows for easier updates in response to new regulations, technological advancements, and international agreements like the Paris Agreement.
-This would keep the system current and internationally aligned.
-Localization and Cultural Integration: Ensure that the Green Building Rating System is tailored to Egypt's climatic, environmental, and cultural context.
+Adopt a Holistic Scoring Syster Revise the scoring structure balance energy efficiency wi other sustainability goals, such quality of life and ecologic conservation. to Science: th Adopt enhanced methodologies for energy and carbon performance Comprehensive Engagement: Engage with a broad range of stakeholders, including developers, contractors, architects, engineers, and the public.
+Foster partnerships with educational institutions and professional bodies to create training programs that build the necessary skills and knowledge base.
+Integrate Resilience in Building Design: Introduce prerequisites that requi assessments for climate resilien and operational carbon projection ce allows for easier updates in response Ensure that the Green Building Rating System is tailored to Egypt's climatic, environmental, and cultural context.
 This might involve emphasizing water efficiency, promoting the use of local materials, and integrating design elements that reflect Egypt's rich architectural heritage.